Looking For A

 In these arrangements, the bank handles the payment processing and the organization gets a percentage of all money generated by one of these cards.
 This type of partnership has existed for a while.

 Green credit cards take this a step further.
 They’re typically offered by banks and financial institutions that are committed to environmental issues themselves.
-That’s a key point of differentiation that’s worth exploring.
+That’s a key difference that’s worth exploring.

 Under the old charity credit card model, the company that did the payment processing was still only really concerned with profits.
-But the companies that offer green credit cards are mission-focused rather than profit-driven.
+But the companies that offer green credit cards are mission-focused rather than profit-driven; for example, many of them, like Aspiration, are B corporations.
+B Corporations are certified companies that demonstrate high social and environmental performance, make a legal commitment to making their corporate governance account table, and exhibit transparency.
 This is a new idea in the world of credit and it’s part of what makes green credit cards so exciting.

 Is My Credit Card a Socially Responsible Credit Card?